JatinKhare/advancesmcusystems/lab2/README.md

 [Blue dots: max points, Red dots: min points]

 1. We can see there is a lot of jitter in the maximum latency, and the minimum latency is in a very close range of values.
-(here also few values have been omited while plotting to make sure the range is small enough to visualize the data more clearly)
+(here also few values have been omitted while plotting to make sure the range is small enough to visualize the data more clearly)